devkumar326/Reactris/README.md

 5. Open your browser and visit http://localhost:5173 to play the game!

 ## 🎮 How to Play
-Move Left: Arrow Left or A
+- Move Left: Arrow Left

-Move Right: Arrow Right or D
+- Move Right: Arrow Right

-Rotate: Arrow Up or W
+- Rotate: Arrow Up

-Soft Drop: Arrow Down or S
+- Soft Drop: Arrow Down

-Hard Drop: Spacebar

-Pause: P

 ## 🛣️ Roadmap
 Here are some features planned for future versions: